marsender/next-project/README.md

 ![CI](https://github.com/marsender/next-project/workflows/CI/badge.svg)

+## Description

-This is a web application built with Next.js framework for the frontend and Directus as a headless CMS for the backend.
+This is a starter web application template built with Next.js framework for the frontend and Directus as a headless CMS for the backend.
 It features internationalization, a component-based architecture inspired by Digest.club, and a comprehensive testing suite using Vitest for unit tests and Playwright for end-to-end tests.
 The user interface is built with Radix UI and Shadcn UI.

 ---